mrinath123/Deeplense_Gravitational_lensing/README.md

 20 % of the real dataset (94 are lensed 8000 are non lensed) are used for testing.

 ## How to use/Training
 In the tutorial notebooks, its shown how we have trained the models.
-To know the eaxact hyperparameters, please check the utils.py file.
-Kaggle GPUs were used to trin and experiment all the models.
+To know the exact hyperparameters, please check the utils.py file.
+Kaggle GPUs were used to train and experiment all the models.

 ## Files